 Analysis of big data can lead to key organisational insights such as identifying business trends, determining research quality.
 These insights can be applied to diverse areas and projects, such as delivering preventive healthcare or linking legal citations to combat crime.

 Cloud computing allows computing tasks – running applications, storing data, and so on – to be carried out remotely.

-The opportunity to exploit the potential economies of scale, while creating efficiencies and cost savings has given great impetus to cloud computing over recent years.
+The opportunity to exploit potential economies of scale, while creating efficiencies and cost savings, has given great impetus to cloud computing over recent years.